 It can be incredibly easy to become addicted to prescription pain medication.
 Heavy duty pain killers are often prescribed after traumatic injuries and serious surgical procedures; for the people who take them, these medications are often the only way to make it through the day pain free.

 As with most pain medications, patients easily build tolerances to prescription pain pills, and end up taking more and more each day just to reach a tolerable level of pain.
 It can also be incredibly difficult to stop taking these prescription medications; after relying on them for long periods of time, most patients feel the need to continue taking them, even after the pain from their injuries has waned.

 With how easy it can be to buy prescription pain medications outside of pharmacies, those who have become addicted often find themselves battling their dependency on their own.
 Luckily, there is hope for anyone who, for whatever reason, finds themselves addicted to opioids.
+With clinics such as AOC and medications such as Suboxone treatment to addiction is possible.

-Suboxone is a prescription medication that is used to treat addiction to opioids, including prescription narcotic pain killers.
-This medication helps ease the transition off of pain medications in two ways.
 First, it contains a small dose of pain medication itself, to help treat any lingering pain a patient might be feeling.
-Second, it contains a dose of a drug which helps negate the opioid, or “high,” effects a patient is accustomed to feeling after taking a pain medication.
+Second, it contains a dose of a drug, which helps negate the opioid, or “high,” effects a patient is accustomed to feeling after taking a pain medication.

 Although this drug does also contain an opioid, after just a couple of weeks of continued use, the patient will no longer feel the euphoria that generally comes with an opioid high.